-Now let me stop you right there, as you might conclude, Reina doesn’t have a problem that men can’t handle, no!
-On the contrary she’s quite curvy (remember?)
+Let me stop you right there, as you might conclude, Reina doesn’t have a problem that men can’t handle, no!
+On the contrary, she’s quite curvy (remember?)
 And the last I checked, men love curves.
 Real curves, forget those freaking add-ons that look imbalanced.
 (Enough about curves!).
-As I was saying, Reina is perfectly normal, she has dated a few other guys in the past and in all those relationships with an exception of one, none of them officially popped the question, “will you be my girlfriend?”
+As I was saying, Reina is perfectly normal, she has dated a few other guys in the past and in all those relationships with an exception of one, none of them officially popped the question, “Will you be my girlfriend?”

-The sequence seemed the same for a while; boy meets Reina, boy likes Reina, Reina plays hard to get though she likes him too, in a bid to show his commitment boy ups his game – he texts and calls her more often, spends his time and money on her, compliments her curves (sorry, couldn’t help it.
+The sequence seemed the same for a while; boy meets Reina, boy likes Reina, Reina plays hard to get, though she likes him too, in a bid to show his commitment, boy ups his game – he texts and calls her more often, spends his time and money on her, compliments her curves (sorry, couldn’t help it.
 Hehe) – and so on.
-Before you know it, boy has a new name (Bae) and with no official start, the love journey begins.
-Things sort of, fall into place, just like that.
-No warning, no loose comments declaring commitment, not even a bad joke as a sign of officiating the relationship.
+Before you know it, the boy has a new name (Bae) and with no official start, the love journey begins.
+Things sort of fall into place, just like that.
+No loose comments declaring commitment, not even a bad joke as a sign of officiating the relationship.
 Nothing!

 On asking Reina how she felt about both situations, been officially asked out and been on the opposite side of officiated relationships, this was her response;

 “In my current relationship, when he asked me out, first, I was shocked; it came as a complete surprise to me.
 I knew it came from a deep place in his heart and there was no way I could say no. I said yes.”